A creamy, nut-free vegan mac and cheese made with roasted vegetables and baked in the oven. This mac and cheese tastes just like the real thing!

 Coconut milk added to the blender

-In the baking dish, add the cooked pasta, 1/4 cup of the pasta water
+In the baking dish, add the cooked macaroni and 1/4 cup of the pasta water.

 Cooked elbow macaroni being transferred to a white baking dish

-Add half of the sauce we blended earlier.
-You can add more if you want a creamier mac and cheese
+To this cooked pasta, add half of the sauce we blended earlier.
+You can add more if you want a creamier mac and cheese.
+A good mac and cheese always has a healthy amount of sauce.
+Mix well.

 The cheese sauce is being poured from the blender over the cooked elbow macaroni in a white baking dish